RobTillaart/FSR40X/README.md

 ### Performance

+The core function **readNewton()** does one or more analog reads and average them This average is converted to newtons in a number of floating point steps.
-Performance depends on the ADC / board used.
+The duration of a call depends on the ADC / board used, the number of samples to average and if it supports float operations in hardware.

 ## Interface